MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-quote-an-assemble-to-order-sale.md

 ---
 title: Quote an Assemble-to-Order Sale
-description: You can use assembly management to customize an assembly item to a customer’s request during the sales process.
+description: You can use assembly management to customise an assembly item to a customer's request during the sales process.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na